digitallysavvy/android-video-chat-demo/README.md

 # agora-android-demo
-Simple demo showcasing the Agora.io SDK for adding video chat capabilites to any Android based app.
+Simple demo showcasing the Agora.io SDK for adding video chat capabilities to any Android based app.

 This repo is part of a tutorial posted on Medium.
 For an in depth explanaition of how to build your own version please read: